-Comparisons of income distributions have to be distinguished from welfare comparisons.
+&lt;sup>20Comparisons of income distributions have to be distinguished from welfare comparisons.
 Whether an agent is better off in the Walrasian equilibrium or in the FPE depends not only on her income, but also on the prices of the goods she demands, and on the quantity constraints she faces at the scarce goods.